cocept/cocept/_posts/design/2014-08-17-sticky-menus.md

 ## The solution

-As you will have noticed by now, when you scroll down on this page two things happen:
+As you will have noticed by now, when you scroll down on this page three things happen:

 - The navigation bar sticks to the top of the page
 - It's height is shrunk slightly
+- It's made semi-transparent

 > De-emphasize your navigation when it gets in the way of your other valuable content

 I decided to adopt the Sticky Menu paradigm because of the **sheer efficiency gains** that my visitors would enjoy.
-To **de-emphasize** it after scrolling I slightly reduce it's vertical height.
-The result is a more efficient navigation experience.
+Reducing the nav bar's height frees up valuable screen real estate, and making it semi-transparent reduces it's weight and **de-emphasizes** it.
+The result is a more efficient and pleasent navigation experience.

-The shrinking action is also animated smoothly using CSS3.
+The nav styling changes are also animated smoothly using CSS3.
 This is a touch that will go towards delighting the user with very little processing overhead.

 *[UX]: User Experience